pwa-builder/pwabuilder-manifest-finder/Readme.md

 ## How is it used in PWABuilder?

-PWABuilder.com uses [Puppeteer](https://developers.google.com/web/tools/puppeteer/), a headless Chrome engine, to load and analyze URLs for web manifest, service worker, HTTPS, and more.

-However, when Puppeteer fails to fetch a web app's manifest, we use this function as a fallback.
+PWABuilder.com uses this service to find a manifest for a PWA.
+Additionally, if this service is unable to detect a manifest, PWABuilder falls back to a Puppeteer (headless Chrome)-based service to find the manifest.

 ## Running locally
 Open the .sln file in Visual Studio.
 F5 to run.